MikeDSmith/obsidian-callout-control/README.md

 1. Install the plugin from GitHub (see [Installation](#-installation) below)
 2. Enable it in Community Plugins
-3. Open a note with callouts in Live Preview mode
+3. Open a note with callouts in Obsidian
 4. Use the Command Palette (`Ctrl/Cmd+P`) and search for "Callout Control"
 5. Try the "Toggle Current Callout" command when your cursor is near a callout